byoung/me/projects.md

 A personal AI agent designed to emulate my communication style, knowledge, and reasoning. [ai-me](https://github.com/byoung/ai-me) leverages retrieval-augmented generation (RAG) to provide contextually relevant and accurate responses by drawing from a curated knowledge base of my writings, code, and professional experience [1](https://github.com/byoung/me) [2](https://github.com/Neosofia/corporate/tree/main/website).
 The project explores advanced prompt engineering, memory management, MCP tool chaining, and agentic behaviors to create a more authentic and useful digital representation of myself.
 Built with Python and modern LLM frameworks, ai-me serves as both a personal productivity tool and a demonstration of agentic AI design patterns.

 Future versions of the project will include:
+- A forkable version that relies on environment variables only
 - Fine-tuned (FT) models trained on transcripts of educational videos I've watched to better reflect my knowledge
-- Additional MCP tools and optimizations for the existing GitHub researcher
+- Additional MCP tools and optimizations for the existing GitHub researcher.
+Move to dynamic MCP?
-- Optimized RAG dataset loading and chunking
+- Optimized RAG dataset loading and agentic chunking
 - A complete LangGraph implementation with LangSmith and LangPlatform integrations
 - MoA on Groq
+- Additional data feeds -- LinkedIn for connections, posts, skills, etc.

 GitHub repo: https://github.com/byoung/ai-me